Integrate Contrast Security ADR with Splunk

 Select the Submit button.

 Copy the token value on the success page.
-This will be needed for the integration.
+This will be needed for the integration in step 4.

 Configure the integration in Contrast to send attack events to the Splunk app.